-Each box at the bottom of the tree diagram represents a fragment from the database search.
-The refcode of each is displayed as a label below each box.
-If the dataset is large it may not be possible to see each box individually and refcodes will not be displayed.
+Each box at the bottom of the tree diagram represents a pattern from the dataset provided.
+The label or filename of each sample is displayed below each box.
+If the dataset is very large it may not be possible to see each box individually and labels will not be displayed (hovering the mouse over a box shows a tooltip label instead).
 Each box has a vertical line coming from it, which is joined to the other vertical lines by horizontal lines called tiebars.

 There is a similarity scale running vertically up the side of the display.
-This is a measure of how structurally similar the any two fragments are, with a value of 1 meaning that the fragments are identical.
-The lower a horizontal tie bar connects two fragments, the more similar they are.
-Two fragments joined by tie-bars higher up the dendrogram will be less similar.
+This is a measure of how similar the any two samples are.
+The lower a horizontal tie bar connects two samples, the more similar they are.
+Two samples joined by tie-bars higher up the dendrogram will be less similar.